mozturan/IoT--Simulation/README.md

 #  IoT Simulation W/ MQTT and ZigBee Protocols

+**NOTE: This project is open to development.
+This is a template project for a freelance request.**

 My aim in this project is to simulate a system that enables the transmission and observation of requested sensor parameters in forests, fields, deserts, national parks or similar external natural habitats, thanks to ZigBee and MQTT technologies.
 CupCarbon[https://github.com/bounceur/CupCarbon] simulation environment is used for sensor data and ZigBee protocol.

 The data obtained from the simulated environment using ZigBee + MQTT protocols was transferred in real time to the cloud and to an interface that we can monitor.